JTB Consulting is South Africa's Leading Business Plan Company

 5. A SWOT Analysis lets businesses understand and better identify internal and external factors and their positive and negative impacts on the business.
 This information can help businesses be more proactive by helping them take appropriate actions in a dynamic market to maintain momentum.

 Small business owners must create products and services the customer values and produce and deliver them in exceptional ways compared to the competition.
-To meet the challenge, a company must define its current business, operational objectives, and goals while considering factors that impact the same.
+To meet this challenge, a company must define its current business, operational objectives, and goals while considering factors that impact them.

 Companies engage in structured brainstorming, which can be supported by a Strengths, Weaknesses, Opportunities and Threats (SWOT) analysis.
 The SWOT methodology has advantages, such as its use to address various business issues, making it a desirable tool to support some brainstorming sessions.
 However, the tool’s disadvantages, such as the subjective analysis of an issue, make it less desirable for others.

-SWOT analysis has been used for decades and gives you a systematic way of analysing the market.
-When combined with other analysis tools such as PESTLE, it can be a great way to reduce the risk of missing something important.
+SWOT analysis has been used for decades and gives you a systematic way of analysing the Market.
+Combined with other analysis tools, such as PESTLE, it can greatly reduce the risk of missing something important.
 There are so many things to consider that it’s easy to miss crucial things if you are not careful.

-In conclusion, SWOT Analysis is an important tool for understanding the health of an organisation.
-It allows decision-makers to identify where an organisation stands and where they need to improve.
-This allows them to be proactive players in the market while helping them remain competitive.
+In conclusion, SWOT Analysis is an important tool for understanding an organisation’s health.
+It allows decision-makers to identify where an organisation stands and where it needs to improve.
+This allows them to be proactive players in the Market while helping them remain competitive.

 Use the following free Checklist to start your SWOT Analysis.